What Is Multidisciplinary Care for Mesothelioma?

 • Pulmonologist: Manages breathing and lung function.

-• Radiation Oncologist: Administers radiation therapy.
+• Radiation oncologist: Administers radiation therapy.

-Dr. Andrea Wolf, Director of the New York Mesothelioma Program at Mount Sinai, tells us multidisciplinary care is key for mesothelioma patients.
-She explains, “Multidisciplinary care is very important for unique and challenging diseases.
-Mesothelioma is a rare and challenging disease, but we’re not treating the disease.
+Dr. Andrea Wolf, director of the New York Mesothelioma Program at Mount Sinai, tells us multidisciplinary care is key for mesothelioma patients.
+She explains, “Multidisciplinary care is very important for unique and challenging diseases.”

+Dr. Wolf adds, “Mesothelioma is a rare and challenging disease, but we’re not treating the disease.
 We’re treating the patient.

-She emphasizes, “Patients come with very personal stories.
-They’re very individual, but they’re also very common.
-And having a multidisciplinary team who’s experienced and has expertise in a rare disease makes all the difference in the world for taking care of that patient and their family.”
+And having a multidisciplinary team that’s experienced and has expertise in a rare disease makes all the difference in the world for taking care of that patient and their family.”

 Dr. Jacques Fontaine and Dr. Andrea Wolf